 The third flavor of relationship is integrative, which I like to call ``value creation.''
 You could also call it creative opportunity seeking, because that's what it's really about.
 The key feature of an integrative relationship is that rather than just passing resources back and forth, the partners work on projects together.
 It still works best when the partners have complementary strengths and weaknesses.
 But rather than those being just being physical resources, they can also be things like information, skills, and capacities.
 Building on the metaphor for transactional relationships, it's like the business and nonprofit are talking to each other, and they decide they would really like a cherry pie.
 The business has a pie plate, and knows a good place to buy cherries.
 The nonprofit digs up flour, butter, and sugar, and they have a pie recipe.
 And so they go into the kitchen together and bake.
 This way you get actual new pie, which is the value creation.

 What does new pie look like in the real world?
 In my next post, I'll give several concrete examples, but here's one to give you a taste (pun fully intended!)
 Microsoft needs employees with computer science skills.
 In the U.S., the educational system doesn't produce enough graduates with the necessary skills to meet demand.
 One response to this situation by Microsoft is to support initiativess to increase inclusiveness in computer science education, which has historically been (and continues to be) male dominated.
 Here is a page talking about some of the things they are doing.
 Note that this is not simple charity.
 Microsoft is addressing a real business need, and they are doing it by partnering with nonprofits whose goals are aligned with Microsoft.
 Nor is it just transactional; Microsoft is a very active partner in this effort.
+For example, they distribute lesson plans and activities on their site.

 I will be the first to acknowledge that it can be challenging to build integrative partnerships of this sort.
 They're not going to work for every business or every nonprofit, and it's very important to ensure that the partners have a true strategic alignment, as in the Microsoft example.
 There are many obstacles to overcome, not the least being that business culture and nonprofit culture are quite different, and often there is a mutual distrust between the sectors.
 At the same time, I don't believe we're going to make it through the current crisis by talking about all the reasons we can't solve our problems.
 There are many businesses out there already that are showing what can be done with some patience, persistence, and creativity.
 In my next post I'll highlight a few of them.